cosmos/cosmos-sdk/docs/docs/basics/00-app-anatomy.md

 [Interfaces](#command-line-grpc-services-and-rest-interfaces) let end-users interact with full-node clients.
 This means querying data from the full-node or creating and sending new transactions to be relayed by the full-node and eventually included in a block.

 The main interface is the [Command-Line Interface](../core/07-cli.md).
 The CLI of a Cosmos SDK application is built by aggregating [CLI commands](#cli) defined in each of the modules used by the application.
 The CLI of an application is the same as the daemon (e.g. `appd`), and is defined in a file called `appd/main.go`.
-The file contains:
+The file contains the following:

 * **A `main()` function**, which is executed to build the `appd` interface client.
 This function prepares each command and adds them to the `rootCmd` before building them.
 At the root of `appd`, the function adds generic commands like `status`, `keys`, and `config`, query commands, tx commands, and `rest-server`.
-* **Query commands** are added by calling the `queryCmd` function.
+* **Query commands**, which are added by calling the `queryCmd` function.
 This function returns a Cobra command that contains the query commands defined in each of the application's modules (passed as an array of `sdk.ModuleClients` from the `main()` function), as well as some other lower level query commands such as block or validator queries.
 Query command are called by using the command `appd query [query]` of the CLI.
-* **Transaction commands** are added by calling the `txCmd` function.
+* **Transaction commands**, which are added by calling the `txCmd` function.
 Similar to `queryCmd`, the function returns a Cobra command that contains the tx commands defined in each of the application's modules, as well as lower level tx commands like transaction signing or broadcasting.
 Tx commands are called by using the command `appd tx [tx]` of the CLI.

 See an example of an application's main command-line file from the [Cosmos Hub](https://github.com/cosmos/gaia).